canonical/maas/docs/cluster-configuration.rst

 Cluster interface management
 ----------------------------

-MAAS automatically recognizes the network interfaces on each cluster controller.
+MAAS automatically recognises the network interfaces on each cluster controller.
 Some (though not necessarily all) of these will be connected to networks where you want to manage nodes.
 A connection between a cluster controller and a network is called a `cluster interface`.
 Each cluster